Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 }
 ```

-This state declared will be modified with mutations.
-Wither a color will be added or removed from the array.
+This state declared will be modified with mutations adding or removing colors from the array.

 I was taught to name mutations in all uppercase so that's what you see below.

-The arguments will always have `state` since this is how it's accessed with any other optional arguments used to modify it.
+The arguments will always have `state` and other optional arguments used to modify it.

 For `ADD_COLOR`, the new `color` is pushed onto the `state.colors` array.

-For `REMOVE_COLORS`, a new `state.colors` is assigned by filtering the array and returning all colors that don't match the one we're removing.
+For `REMOVE_COLORS`, a new `state.colors` is assigned by filtering the array and returning all colors that don't match the one being removed.

 ```js
 const mutations = {